 - Students present their own communication research at national conventions and participate in collegiate chapters of professional societies.

 Students in Action

-- Opportunities are available for gaining experience in writing, editing, design, photography, audio production, and videography in these and many other venues: Southern Accent (weekly student newspaper), Southern Memories (university yearbook), Southern Communicator (newsletter), Columns (the university magazine), Strawberry Festival (the year-end multimedia production), and the Marketing and University Relations office.
+- Opportunities are available for gaining experience in writing, editing, design, photography, audio production, and videography in these and many other venues: Southern Accent (weekly student newspaper), Southern Memories (university yearbook), The Wire (newsletter), Columns (the university magazine), Strawberry Festival (the year-end multimedia production), and the Marketing and University Relations office.

-- Upper-division students are given the opportunity to take part in field related internships.
+- Upper-division students are provided the opportunity to take part in field related internships.

 - Advanced photography students are provided with a digital SLR (DSLR) camera.